Collective wedding: Rasme Saifee

 Since 7 November 1960 (18th Jumada al-awwal 1380), under the guidance of Syedna Taher Saifuddin, Dawoodi Bohras have been conducting mass marriage events, at several venues, called Rasme Saifee (Arabic: الرسم السيفي).
 Currently the largest event is held two days after the birthday of Syedna Mohammed Burhanuddin in Mumbai.
 The first such mass marriage was held in Jamnagar.
 The event is now professionally looked after by the community organisation, International Taiseerun Nikah Committee (I.T.N.C).

+Iranian state

+The office of supreme leader in Iranian universities and office of deputy of women of Iranian president has begun a student wedding program.
+Oghaf and charity organization also has organized mass wedding for deaf people.
+Minister of Islamic Culture and IRGC organizes these easy weddings just as well.

 Unification Church

 The Unification Church is known for holding collective weddings, which for some couples are marriage rededication ceremonies.